Generic Name: warfarin (oral) (WAR far in)

 Avoid activities that may increase your risk of bleeding or injury.
 Use extra care to prevent bleeding while shaving or brushing your teeth.
 You may still bleed more easily for several days after you stop taking Coumadin.

-Grapefruit juice may interact with warfarin and lead to unwanted side effects.
-Avoid the use of grapefruit products while taking Coumadin.
+Grapefruit juice, cranberry juice, noni juice, and pomegranate juice may interact with warfarin and lead to unwanted side effects.
+Avoid the use of these juice products while taking Coumadin.

 Coumadin side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Coumadin: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Coumadin: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.